Chuck Avedisian

-Charles Toros Avedisian (September 19, 1917 – August 26, 1983) was a professional football player in the National Football League, and later a public school administrator of athletic programs.
+Charles Toros Avedisian (September 19, 1917 – August 26, 1983) was an American professional football player in the National Football League (NFL) and later a public school administrator of athletic programs.

 Early life

-Born in West Hoboken, New Jersey (now part of Union City) to parents of Armenian descent, Avedisian grew up in Pawtucket, Rhode Island and graduated from Pawtucket Senior High School (now known as the William E. Tolman High School) in 1936.
-He entered Providence College where he received a B.Phil degree with the class of 1941.
-He later studied at Columbia University where he received an M.A. degree in 1944 and a Teachers College Professional Diploma in 1953 from Columbia for expertise in supervision of health education and physical education in schools.
+Born in West Hoboken, New Jersey (now part of Union City), to parents of Armenian descent, Avedisian grew up in Pawtucket, Rhode Island, and graduated from Pawtucket Senior High School (PSHS, later known as the William E. Tolman High School) in 1936.
+He was a co-captain of the 1935 PSHS football team and was named to the first team on the 1935 Providence Journal All State Football Team as a fullback.
+Avedisian then entered Providence College where he received a B.Phil degree with the class of 1941.
+He later studied at Columbia University where he received an M.A. degree from Teachers College, Columbia University in 1944 and a Teachers College Professional Diploma in 1953 from Columbia for expertise in supervision of health education and physical education in schools.